jdliaw/chorganize/README.md

 Subdirectory containing all files for the iOS app portion of the project.

+### Tests

 `/ChOrganizeApp/ChOrganizeAppTests/`

 `/ChOrganizeApp/ChOrganizeAppUITests/`

 Subdirectories containing tests for iOS portion.

+### Dependencies

 `database_setup.py`

-Flask and SQLAlchemy are included as libraries in the databse setup.
+Flask and SQLAlchemy are included as libraries in the database setup.

 ## Class Structure

 **User**

+Primary class representing a user in our application.

 ```
   email: string